EuclidProtocol/docs/docs/Euclid Solidity Contracts/Solidity/overview.md

 ### PairWithDenomAndAmount

+Specifies a token pair, their denoms, and an amount for each.
 Used when adding liquidity to a pool.
-Includes token ID, token type, and amount for each asset.

 <Tabs tabs={[
 {